NNLP-IL/Hebrew-Resources/README.rst

 * `hebrew-word2vec pre-trained word vectors <https://github.com/Ronshm/hebrew-word2vec/blob/master/api/README.md>`_ {?} - Trained on data from Twitter.
 Developed by Ron Shemesh in Bar-Ilan University's NLP lab under the instruction of Dr. Yoav Goldberg.
 Contains vectors for over 1.4M words (as of January 2018).
 Comes in a zip with two files: a text file with a word list and a NumPy array file (npy file).

+* `LASER Language-Agnostic SEntence Representations <https://github.com/facebookresearch/LASER>`_ {`CC BY-NC 4.0`_} - LASER is a library to calculate and use multilingual sentence embeddings.

 Papers
 ======